abhyudaya29/ML_pipeline/README.md

 # ML_pipeline project

-TO run the web app:
+To run the web app:
-use command  "app.py"
+use the command  "app.py"

 ## Tech Stack Used
 Python